Bulgaria national football team: 1960s and 1970s

-1968 Summer Olympics

 A month and a half after the European Championship qualifying came the Olympics, which Bulgaria had qualified for the fifth time in their history.
 They were drawn in a simple group with Thailand, Guatemala and Czechoslovakia.
 Bulgaria started off with a 7–0 thrashing of Thailand.
 They later went on and drew with Czechoslovakia 2–2 to increase their point standards.
 Their final match once again determined if they would carry on to the quarter-finals.
 Needing a decisive win, Bulgaria went on to defeat Guatemala 2–1 and win their Olympic group.
 They qualified directly to the quarter-finals facing underdogs, Israel.
 The game remained 1–1 for most of the match until a drawing of lots determined who would go on to the semi-finals of the tournament.
 Winning the draw Bulgaria advanced to the semi-finals against Mexico.
 After a very hard-fought match, Bulgaria proved stronger as they came out on top with a 3–2 victory.
 Bulgaria advanced to the finals for the first time in their Olympic history.
 They were determined to win the gold medal, but fell short with a 1–4 loss to Hungary.
 Although battling hard, Bulgaria came out with the silver medal.

-1970 World Cup

 Bulgaria qualified for their third straight World Cup, held in Mexico, just like the 1968 Olympics.
 They were drawn in a very tricky group with Germany, Peru and Morocco.
 Bulgaria played their first match against Peru, losing 3–2.
 Germany won Bulgaria's second match, 5–2.
 The last group stage match ended 1–1; Bulgaria ended up in 3rd place.

-1974 World Cup

 The 1974 World Cup was held in West Germany.
 They were drawn in a decently tough group, with the Netherlands, Sweden and Uruguay.
-Bulgaria started off with a goalless draw with Sweden.
-They drew again, this time 1–1 with Uruguay.
-As the final match came, Bulgaria fell by a 4–1 score.
+Bulgaria started off with a goalless draw with Sweden, having the better of the first half but missing chances, with Sweden coming into the game in the 2nd.
+They then drew again, this time 1–1 with Uruguay - the South Americans equalising late on to deny Bulgaria a first World Cup victory.
+As the final match came, Bulgaria had to beat highly fancied Netherlands to progress - but fell by a 4–1 score to the eventual finalists.
 Bulgaria remained in third place in the group stages.